-Discipline Co-course director: Peter Hornsby, Ph.D.
+Discipline Module Director: Adam Salmon, Ph.D.

 To record attendance of students at seminar, students will e-mail the course co-director.
 A passing grade requires attendance at 16 lectures.
 Students will contact the course director if they missed or are unable to attend a seminar (sick; scientific travel/meeting) and the course director can make the allowance or not.